Barubary/tiledggd/TiledGGD/Plugins/readme.txt

 - setData(offset) : sets from where the actual data starts.
 The data ends at the end of the file.
 - setData2(offset, length) : sets from where the actual data starts, and how long the actual data is.
 							 If this function and setData(offset) is not used, setData(0) is assumed.
+- toHexadecimal(number) : converts an integer into its hexadecimal representation (outputs a string)

 Variables
 - length : the length of the data in bytes.